-Connecticut has a "Petroleum Products Gross Earnings Tax" of 8.1% of a company's gross earnings from the initial sale of petroleum products in the state, which is included in the retail price.
+Connecticut has a "Petroleum Products Gross Earnings Tax" of 8.1% of a company's gross earnings from initial sales of petroleum products in the state, which is included in the retail price.
+New Jersey has a "Petroleum Products Gross Receipts Tax" of 2.75% of a company's gross receipts from initial sales of petroleum products in the state.
+It is converted to a rate of $4\phi$ per gallon for motor fuels and added to the retail price.